Got dental insurance? Cosmetic dentistry at an all time high

 The process took two years, required more than 15 crowns and cost more than $20,000.
 In fall 2010, one of her front crowns fell out.
 She paid Lew, who has a C grade on Angie's List based on two reports, about $1,500 out of pocket before stopping payments on her 20 percent share of the dental insurance cost.
 She says she's been told by another dentist the remaining crowns will fall out eventually because her gums can't support them.

-Addleson, not commenting specifically on McNulty-Hook's situation, says bad cosmetic dentistry is fairly common and estimates about 25 percent of his practice is doing over other dentists' shoddy dental work.
-Progebin estimates his redo's on bad work from other providers is closer to 50 percent.
+Addleson, not commenting specifically on McNulty-Hook's situation, says bad cosmetic dentistry is fairly common and estimates about 25 percent of his procedures are done to correct other dentists' shoddy dental work.
+Progebin estimates he spends closer to 50 percent of his time correcting other dentists work.

-Patients should expect quality cosmetic dentists to offer an abundance of before-and-after photos.
+Before committing to cosmetic dentistry, patients should ask to see the dentist's portofolio of before-and-after photos.
 "If a dentist can't show you his work, it probably means he hasn't done any or it looks like crap," Addleson says.
-Also, make sure the photos are of that dentist's work, he adds, pointing out that some dentists buy before-and-after photos to misrepresent their skill.
+He says to make sure the photos are of that dentist's work because some dentists buy before-and-after photos to misrepresent their skill.
 "Ask to talk to the patients in the photos," he says.
 "Every photo on the wall, I not only did the work, they are only my patients."

-While all dentists can do cosmetic dentistry, Addleson, who's past president of the American Academy of Cosmetic Dentistry, says skill levels vary.
-The AACD, with 7,000 members worldwide, is the largest cosmetic dentistry association and offers six levels of membership, from general members with no requirements up to accredited fellows, like Addleson, who must pass oral and written exams and submit 50 examples of work for peer review.
+The American Academy of Cosmetic Dentistry, with more than 6,500 members worldwide, is the largest cosmetic dentistry association.
+It offers six levels of membership, from general members with no requirements up to accredited fellows, like Addleson, who must pass oral and written exams and submit 50 examples of work for peer review.

-Regardless of a dentist's background, aesthetics always should take a backseat to oral health.
+Regardless of a dentist's background, providers who spoke with Angie's List say aesthetics always should take a backseat to oral health.
 That means a full oral exam that includes X-rays, gum exam and cleaning.
-Dentists shouldn't start the aesthetics until they've addressed the other issues.
+Dentists shouldn't start the aesthetics until they've addressed health issues.

 "Just because we do cosmetic dentistry doesn't mean we can ignore that for which we are trained," Addleson says.
 "Especially gum disease.
 If you have gum disease in the front of the mouth and then you do veneers, that tissue is going to recede and then it looks like hell."
 Broken or cracked teeth also point to problems with a person's bite that a good cosmetic dentist will correct rather than cover up.